cdapio/cdap/cdap-docs/developers-manual/source/pipelines/creating-pipelines.rst

 Actions
 -------
-Actions can be configured for a batch pipeline, either by using the CDAP Application Studio or by including a stage of type ``action`` in the configuration JSON file.
+Actions can be configured for a batch pipeline, either by using the CDAP Studio or by including a stage of type ``action`` in the configuration JSON file.
 The available actions are determined by those available to the application template being used to create the pipeline.